iTwin/itwinjs-core/common/api/imodeljs-backend.api.md

 import { ConflictingCodesError } from '@bentley/imodeljs-clients';
 import { ConnectClient } from '@bentley/imodeljs-clients';
 import { ContextRealityModelProps } from '@bentley/imodeljs-common';
+import { CreateEmptySnapshotIModelProps } from '@bentley/imodeljs-common';
 import { CreateIModelProps } from '@bentley/imodeljs-common';
+import { CreateSnapshotIModelProps } from '@bentley/imodeljs-common';
 import { DbOpcode } from '@bentley/bentleyjs-core';
 import { DbResult } from '@bentley/bentleyjs-core';
 import { DefinitionElementProps } from '@bentley/imodeljs-common';